Event Hubs features and terminology

 Important

-Follow these recommendations when using Azure Blob Storage as a checkpoint store:
+Follow these recommendations when you use Azure Blob Storage as a checkpoint store:

 • Use a separate container for each consumer group.
 You can use the same storage account, but use one container per each group.

-• Storage account should be in the same region as the deployed application is located in.
+• Create the storage account in the same region as the deployed application.
 If the application is on-premises, try to choose the closest region possible.

 On the Storage account page in the Azure portal, in the Blob service section, ensure that the following settings are disabled.